weinberg/SQLToy/README.md

     - INSERT INTO
     - UPDATE

 SQLToy is for learning SQL.
 Instead of doing this from the "outside-in" by learning the query language you do it "inside-out" by going through the implementation of the most common SQL operators.
-Instead of just learning what the operators do, you also learn how they do it which (hopefully!) should lead to a much deeper level of understanding.
+Instead of just learning what the operators do, you also learn how they do it which (hopefully!) gives you a much deeper level of understanding.

 A detailed [Wiki](https://github.com/weinberg/SQLToy/wiki) walks through the code.
 Please take a look!